-Engineers without Borders Australia (EWB) Humanitarian Design Summits are 2-week educational study tours to provide students with experience of humanitarian engineering, develop a deeper understanding of human-centred design (HCD) and explore the role of technology in creating positive social change.
+Engineers without Borders Australia (EWB) Humanitarian Design Summits are two-week educational study tours.
+These tours allow students to experience humanitarian engineering, develop a deeper understanding of human-centred design (HCD), and explore the role of technology in creating positive social change.

 Domestic students may be eligible for New Colombo Plan (NCP) funding for these Summits and OS-HELP.

-Students apply directly to EWB for a place on an EWB Design Summit.
-Deadlines are typically 3 months before travel.
-More information on dates and details will be found in Engineers without Borders Australia (EWB).
+Students can apply directly to EWB for a place on an EWB Design Summit.
+Applications close 22 March.
+More information on dates and details will be found from Engineers without Borders Australia (EWB).

-All students will then automatically be considered for an NCP scholarship, subject to the eligibility requirements above.
+All students will then automatically be considered for an NCP scholarship, subject to eligibility requirements.

-- Enrolled in an ANU undergraduate program in at least their 2nd year of study.
+- enrolled in an ANU undergraduate program in at least their second year of study.

-An information session will be held on Monday August 12 2019, 12 - 1pm in N101 to cover this and other opportunities available.
+An information session will be held on to cover this and other opportunities available - watch this space.

-For any questions or queries contact Jeremy Smith
+For any questions or queries, contact Dr Jeremy Smith.